mleprince018/databricks-certifications/SparkConcepts-Architecture.md

 - **Executors** JVM processes that: accept tasks from the driver, execute those tasks and return results to the driver
 - Use **slots** (interchangeable with CPU cores or threads) for running tasks in parallel

+### Deployment Modes
+- Valid deployment modes are standalone, Apache YARN, Apache Mesos and Kubernetes
+  - Deployment modes often refer to ways that Spark can be deployed in cluster mode and how it uses specific frameworks outside Spark.
+- **standalone deployment** means no other apps on the cluster except Spark
+   - Standalone mode uses only a single executor per worker per application.

+### Execution Modes
 - *Execution Modes* - Tying Logical Components to Physical Arch - where the driver/executors are physically located
   - in cluster/client the cluster manager is SEPARATE machine from client/driver
+- There are only 3 valid execution modes in Spark: Client, cluster, and local execution modes.
+Execution modes do not refer to specific frameworks, but to where infrastructure is located with respect to each other.
+  - In client mode, the driver sits on a machine outside the cluster.
+  - In cluster mode, the driver sits on a machine inside the cluster.
+  - Finally, in local mode, all Spark infrastructure is started in a single JVM (Java Virtual Machine) in a single computer which then also includes the driver.
 ![Spark Logical Components in Cluster Mode ](./images/Spark_runtimeArch_01.png)
 - Cluster Mode (this is DB config - since DB driver schedules tasks across executors)
   - User submits pre-compiled JAR, Py script or R script to cluster manager